Application for Service

 - If your service has been, or is about to be, terminated for non-payment, or if a utility has refused to provide residential electric, natural gas or steam service, you can call our special toll-free Emergency HOTLINE, 1-800-342-3355 between 7:30 a.m. and 7:30 p.m. on business days.

 *If you call either the HELPLINE or the HOTLINE after these scheduled hours, a recorded announcement will say the office is closed and tell you when the office will reopen.

 - You can file a complaint online.

-If you have a hearing and/or speech impairment and have access to a TDD (telecommunications device for the deaf), you may call the New York Relay Service (1-800-662-1220) or 1-800-421-1220 for hearing persons in order to contact any of the DPS phone numbers.
+If you are deaf, hard of hearing or have a speech disability and have access to a text telephone/teletypewriter (TTY) or telecommunications device for the Deaf (TDD), you may contact the New York Relay Service at 711 or 1-800-662-1220 (English), or 877-662-4886 (Spanish) to contact any of the DPS phone numbers.

 Many utilities have customer representatives who speak Spanish.
 If you wish, call your utility's local customer relations office and ask if a Spanish-speaking representative is available.
 The PSC also has Spanish-Speaking Consumer Services Representatives to help you.

 Muchas compañías tienen representantes que hablan español.
 Si usted necesita este servicio, llame a la oficina local de ayuda para los clientes y pregunte por un representante que hable español.
 La Comisión de Servicios Públicos también tiene representantes en la oficina de servicios al consumidor que hablan español y lo pueden ayudar.